Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-Get ready to press the easy, delicious button for dinner!
-This semi-homemade Easy Chicken Curry comes together in almost no time.
+Get ready to press the easy, delicious button for dinner because this semi-homemade Easy Chicken Curry comes together in almost no time!

 Here’s a full list of all the grocery goods I snagged from Thrive Market for this meal!

 - Yai’s Thai Yellow Thai Coconut Curry: normally priced $7.99 get it for $6.99 on Thrive

 - Lundberg Farms Organic California Basmati Rice: normally priced $7.99 get it for $5.49 on Thrive

 - 4th and Heart Grass-Fed Ghee: normally priced $12.99 get it for $11.99 on Thrive